Multicultural programs

 Multicultural March

-Harmony Week is a key part of Multicultural March, celebrating Australia’s rich cultural diversity.
+Harmony Day is a key part of Multicultural March, celebrating Australia’s rich cultural diversity.
 It promotes inclusiveness, respect and a sense of belonging for all.
-In 2025 this was held Monday 17 – Sunday 23 March.
-During Harmony Week, we encourage everyone to wear orange to show their support.
-For more information visit: Harmony Week
+In 2026 this was held on Saturday 21st of March.

 To mark the occasion, our Children’s Librarians have curated a special reading list featuring stories of diversity, kindness, inclusion and acceptance.
 Click here to read the recommendations.